-GSDI welcomes the opportunity to attend this meeting of the Americas committee of UN-GGIM and thanks the committee for granting GSDI Observer Status.
+GSDI welcomes the opportunity to attend this plenary meeting of the European committee of UN-GGIM.

 GSDI has been organising Global Conferences on a regular basis since 1996 offering the opportunity for SDI researchers and Spatial Data Infrastructure implementers to present their latest work and to network with others in the field.
 Their next World Conference http://gsdi15.org.tw/ is held this year in Taipei 29 November to 2 December with the theme 'Spatial Enablement in the Smart Homeland'.